Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code.md

 <br>

-To get refresh token, you need to enable Refresh Token grant type for the application.
+To get a refresh token, you need to enable the **Refresh Token** grant type for the application.
 By default, it is enabled for traditional web application templates.